SAM-EM-Paper/sam-em/README.md

 -Finally, run sam2/sam-em/application/app.py

-using `python ./sam-em/application/app.py` assuming that you are in the sam2 root directory.
+using `python ./sam-em/application/app.py` assuming that you are in the sam-em root directory.